rubenwiersma/hyperbolicgnn/README.md

 | Poincare     | 91.3 (93.0±0.05) | 95.4 (95.6±0.14) | 95.9 (95.9±0.14) | 96.0 (96.2±0.06) | 65.6 (93.7±0.05) |
 | Lorentz      | 94.3 (94.1±0.03) | 95.8 (95.1±0.25) | 96.3 (96.4±0.23) | 95.4 (96.6±0.22) | 94.8 (95.3±0.28) |

-We observe that the logarithmic and exponential map implementations could explain some of the variance in the observed results, although the problem with high dimensions in the Poincare embedding is still not solved.
-The different architecture used for the Euclidean setting does result in lower scores, but the relationship with the embedding size (dimensionality) is not the same as seen in the paper's results: ours peaks at 10 dimensions, where the paper's Euclidean results increase steadily with the dimensionality.
+We observe that the logarithmic and exponential map implementations could explain some of the variance in the observed results for the lowest dimensionality, although the problem with high dimensions in the Poincare embedding is still not solved.

 If we compare the results from Table 2 and Table 3, we could draw the same conclusion as the paper: hyperbolic geometries result in better accuracy on the synthetic dataset.
 However, we believe the results in Table 1 provide a fairer comparison, as we use the exact same architecture and optimizer for each setting.
 In that case, we were not able to replicate the findings of the paper.